 In practice, we propose to use these theorems to enable answering certain reachability questions without having to explore the complete state space.
-It can also be used to reduce reachability questions to (possibly) simpler ones by trying to reach a viability kernel rather than a particular edge (in the case of theorem 12).
-As in the case of semi-separatrices, a preliminary analysis of an SPDI can be done to store all kernels, which information is used in all subsequent reachability queries.
-By combining this technique with the semi-separatrix reduction technique we envisage substantial gains.
+It can also be used to reduce reachability questions to (possibly) simpler ones by trying to reach a viability kernel rather than a particular edge.
+As in the case of semi-separatrices, a preliminary analysis of an SPDI's kernels be used in all subsequent reachability queries.
+SPeeDI [APSY02] starts by calculating and caching all loops in the given SPDI, and can thus easily identify maximal compatible sets of loops.
+Combining this technique with the semi-separatrix reduction technique we envisage substantial gains.

-5 Concluding Remarks
+6 Concluding Remarks

-We have hereby introduced the concept of semi-separatrices for polygonal hybrid systems, and presented non-iterative algorithms to calculate them.
-Using semi-separatrices, and kernels in SPDI phase-portraits introduced in [ASY02] and in [Sch04], we presented techniques to improve reachability analysis on SPDIs.
+We have introduced the concept of semi-separatrices for polygonal hybrid systems, and presented non-iterative algorithms to calculate them.

+Using semi-separatrices and kernels, we presented techniques to improve reachability analysis on SPDIs.
 In all cases, the techniques require the identification and analysis of loops in the SPDI.
-When multiple reachability questions are to be asked about the same SPDI, this information can be gathered and stored to avoid repeated analysis.
-We note that most of this information is still required when performing reachability analysis, and thus no extra work is required to perform the optimization presented in this paper.
-The results presented in this paper all depend on checking whether an edge lies within a given polygon.
-This can be efficiently checked using standard geometrical techniques frequently used in computer graphics such as using the odd-parity test [FvDFH96].

-In certain cases, using kernel information, we can answer reachability questions using the information gathered without any further analysis.
-In other cases, we use semi-separatrices and controllability kernels to reduce the size of the SPDI under analysis.
+When multiple reachability questions are to be asked about the same SPDI, this information can be gathered once to avoid repeated analysis.
+We note that most of this information is still required in reachability analysis, and thus no extra work is required to perform the optimization presented in this paper.
+The results presented all depend on checking whether an edge lies within a given polygon which can be efficiently checked using standard geometrical techniques frequently used in computer graphics such as using the odd-parity test [FvDFH96].
+Sometimes, using kernel information, we can answer reachability questions without any further analysis.
+In other cases, we use semi-separatrices and controllability kernels to reduce the size of the SPDI.

 Our work is obviously restricted to planar systems, which enables us to compute these kernels exactly.
 In higher dimensions and hybrid systems with higher complexity, calculation of kernels is not computable.
-Other related work is thus based on calculations of approximations of these kernels (e.g., [ALQ+01b, ALQ+01a, SP02]).
+Other work is thus based on calculations of approximations of these kernels (e.g., [ALQ+01b, ALQ+01a, SP02]).
 We are not aware of any work using kernels and semi-separatrices to reduce the state-space of the reachability graph as presented in this paper.

 We have built a toolset SPeeDI [APSY02] for the analysis of SPDIs.
-We have recently extended this toolset to SPeeDI+ [PS06] which calculates kernels of SPDIs.
+We have recently extended this toolset to SPeeDI+ [PS] which calculates kernels of SPDIs.
 We are currently exploring the implementation of the optimizations presented in this paper to improve the efficiency of SPeeDI+.
 We are also investigating other applications of these kernels in the model-checking of SPDIs.